FREE PAYMENT REMINDER TEMPLATES

 When to use

-Use this when the customer says they have paid, but you have not confirmed the payment in your bank account.
+Use this when the customer says they have paid, but you cannot see the payment in your bank account yet.

 Subject line